alexgenco/site_watcher/README.md

 This script will block until all expectations have been fulfilled and removed.
 Using `remove_on_fulfillment false` will cause it to block indefinitely.

+See [integration specs](spec/integration/watch_spec.rb) for more up-to-date usage examples.

 ## Testing fulfillment

 You can force a `SiteWatcher.watch` process to run each of its `fulfilled` blocks by sending it the `USR1` signal.
 The process will continue to run as normal after each block has been called.